xserv/xserv-chat-widget/README.md

 ### Sign Up on Xserv

-You need sign up on Xserv to get your `app_id` on dashboard.
+You need sign up on Xserv to get your `app_id` on Xserv Dashboard.
+`app_id` is an identifier of your application.

 https://mobile-italia.com/xserv/dashboard/signup